VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 ### Introduction

-[Allen Holub](https://twitter.com/allenholub) says that we can predict a release date without estimations using story counting.
+[Allen Holub](https://twitter.com/allenholub) says that we can predict a release date without estimations using Story Counting.
 Check out his [#NoEstimates video](https://youtu.be/QVBlnCTu9Ms) on youtube.

 Story Counting sounds like a dream for me.